Getting Back to Your Life

 Getting Active

-The good news is that you do not need to be symptom- free to start increasing your activities.
+The good news is that you do not need to be symptom- free to start increasing your activities and it is now known that it is also okay if your symptoms get a bit worse when doing non-contact activities.
 It’s important to think about being gradually more active as treatment, not something you start doing after you are fully recovered (and your symptoms are gone).

 Even if you don’t feel like it, you can help your recovery and feel better (physically and emotionally) if you start doing stuff that’s important to you and you feel good about.